You can expect non-stop activities, loads of pools and an adventure splash park at this five-star hotel.

 All Inclusive - Here's what you get

 Buffet meals.
-1 visit to each of the 2 à la carte restaurants per week.
-Breakfast and dinner in the Clubhouse for Deluxe guests.
+1 visit to the Mediterranean and Greek à la carte restaurants per week and 1 visit to the Tex Mex restaurant per stay.
+Breakfast, lunch and dinner in the Clubhouse for deluxe guests.
 Snacks.
 Ice-cream.

 Unlimited local alcoholic and non-alcoholic drinks including beer, wine, spirits, soft drinks, tea and coffee 10.00-24.00.